HeadSmart is a UK-wide campaign to reduce diagnosis times of childhood brain tumours.

 Based on scientific research into the causes of these delays, funded by The Brain Tumour Charity, the

 HeadSmart campaign aims to reduce brain tumour and brain cancer diagnosis times to four weeks or less.

 HeadSmart is raising national awareness of the common signs and symptoms of a brain tumour in children and young people by equipping parents, the public and healthcare professionals with information they need.
 This is achieved through the distribution of symptom cards and posters to raise awareness of symptoms, and the promotion of a clinical guideline and training module for health professionals.

 Thanks to your incredible support, our pioneering HeadSmart campaign has already helped reduce the childhood diagnosis times from over 13 weeks to 6.5.
 We now want to see this reduced to four.

 Sam, named after Samantha Dickson, introduces the most up to date symptoms, as you can see from our video.

 Before the launch of HeadSmart, average diagnosis times for children with brain tumours in the UK was 13 weeks.
 After publication of the guidelines for healthcare professionals in 2011, this was reduced to 9.1 weeks.
 Following the public launch this was reduced to 7.5 weeks in 2012, 6.9 weeks in 2013, and most recently 6.5 weeks.
-We want to reduce diagnosis times to under 5 weeks to be on a par with, or better than, the rest of the world.
+We want to reduce diagnosis times to four weeks or less to be on a par with, or better than, the rest of the world.